brinleym/brinleym.github.io/_posts/2025-03-30-aposd-notes.md

 1. Good comments make the code more obvious
 2. Good comments provide context at a different level of detail from the code.
 Whereas, bad comments just repeat the code
 - Comments with less detail help to enhance the developer's intuition about what the code is doing.
 For example, you might want to add an implementation comment next to a complex chunk of code that summarizes what it is doing in lay man's terms
 - Comments with more detail give developers a more precise understanding of the code.
-For example, interface comments describing the exact input and output types of a method provides a developer with a more precise understanding of how to invoke the method
+For example, interface comments describing the exact input and output types of a method give a developer with a more precise understanding of how to invoke the method
 3. Good comments are formatted according to language conventions
 4. Good comments are placed as close to the relevant code as possible
 5. Good comments are put in the code itself, rather than the commit log